Building Wealth

 These select companies’ story begins in the late 1800s.
 That’s when they first became the essential element of America’s relentless march to unmatched prosperity and global dominance.

-You see, 120 plus years ago electricity, personal communications, in-home heating and water/wastewater service were only available to the very wealthiest Americans.
-Now they’re for everyone, as the shapers of emerging new industries and old.
+120 plus years ago, you had to be among America’s elite to have access to electricity, personal communications, in-home heating and water/wastewater service.
+Now they’re available to everyone, as the shapers of emerging new industries and sustainers of the old.
 They’re in fact absolutely essential to a functioning society.
 And the companies that provide them run the world’s largest and most consistently profitable businesses.

-Now the best of these companies are in the early innings of a second growth explosion—thanks to far-sighted management teams, rapidly declining adoption costs for new technology, unprecedented access to cheap capital, staunch regulatory and government support and an emerging wave of wholly new industries, made possible by ubiquitous and instantaneous global communications.
+Now the best of these companies are in the early innings of a second growth explosion—thanks in some cases to far-sighted management teams but increasingly to rapidly declining adoption costs for new technology, continuing ability to access capital while rivals falter, staunch regulatory and government support and an emerging wave of wholly new industries, made possible by ubiquitous and instantaneous global communications.

-Amazingly, these companies’ potential remains largely unappreciated and underestimated on Wall Street, and especially in the popular media.
-Dismissed as “mere utilities,” they’re still considered by many to be ossified relics of the first industrial revolution.
-Even the fact they pay generous dividends is held against them, labeled by all too many investors as no more than alternatives to buying bonds.
+And their accomplishment remains largely unappreciated and underestimated on Wall Street, and especially in the popular media.
+Dismissed as “mere utilities,” many still talk about them as if they were ossified relics of the first industrial revolution.
+Some even hold their generous dividends against them, referred to them as no more than alternatives to buying bonds.

 They’re not.
-In fact, these companies have historically performed just as well during years of rising and falling inflation and interest rates.
+In fact, my investors know they’ve historically performed just as well during years of rising and falling inflation and interest rates.
 But the folly of the crowd means opportunity—for investors who take control of their wealth, and make the effort to find out the truth.

 Ask yourself, when’s the last time you heard a friend, colleague or relative brag about buying a “hot” telecom, electric or water stock?